Farm Writers Lunch

 12:00 for 12:30pm

-We are fortunate to be joined by one of Australian agriculture’s fiercest and longest-standing free trade advocates.
-As the minister for trade, tourism and investment in the Abbott and Turnbull governments, the Hon Andrew Robb AO is responsible for negotiating and signing free trade agreements with China, South Korea and Japan, and was a leading advocate for the Trans-Pacific Partnership, the canary in the regional free trade coal mine scuttled by the 2016 US presidential election.
+As the minister for trade, tourism and investment in the Abbott and Turnbull governments, Andrew was responsible for negotiating and signing free trade agreements with China, South Korea and Japan, and was a leading advocate for the Trans-Pacific Partnership, the canary in the regional free trade coal mine scuttled by the 2016 US presidential election.
+He's also a former chief executive of the Cattle Council of Australia and then the National Farmers’ Federation, and is now a consultant on trade and investment.

 For any questions, contact bookings@nswfarmwriters.org.au